sensu/sensu-docs/content/sensu-go/5.16/api/role-bindings.md

 #### EXAMPLE {#rolebindingsrolebinding-delete-example}

-The following example shows a request to delete the role binding `dev-binding`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/rolebindings/:rolebinding` API endpoint to delete the role binding `dev-binding`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \